About Us

 After receiving his bachelor’s degree from Marquette University, Dr. Zdeblick earned his medical degree from Tufts University Medical School in Boston, MA.
 Following medical school, he attended Case Western Reserve University, where he completed a research fellowship in microsurgery and his residency in orthopedic surgery.
 Dr. Zdeblick finished his training by completing a fellowship in spinal surgery at Johns Hopkins Hospital.

-Dr. Zdeblick’s clinical practice focuses on the treatment of cervical, thoracic, and lumbar spinal conditions.
-His goal in patient care is to treat each individual in a customized manner, clearly explaining the condition, its symptoms and predictable course.
+Dr. Zdeblick’s clinical practice focused on the treatment of cervical, thoracic, and lumbar spinal conditions.

 Founder and Director of the UW Spine Center since 1989, Dr. Zdeblick is a recognized thought leader in spinal surgery.
 Instrumental in designing novel implants to assist in the performance of less invasive spinal fusion or arthroplasty surgery, he has received numerous honors and awards, including: